sayanarijit/previuwu/README.md

 First of all, thank you.

-Please go through `src/preview.rs` and try to implement laoding and/or rendering as many file types as you can.
+Please go through `src/preview` and try to implement loading and/or rendering as many file types as you can.

-Parsing is the easy part.
+Loading is the easy part.
 Rendering might require some experience with [egui][3].

 Some files can be really slow to load/render in development mode (`cargo run`).
 Try running in release mode (`cargo run --release`).